 This is especially important for children.
 They are completely oblivious that sugar is bad.
 Their diet usually includes sugary cereals and biscuits, among other ultra-processed foods.

-👉 But is not only in those products that we can recognize as pastries or certain beverages.
+👉 But it is not only in those products that we can recognize as pastries or certain beverages.

 It is therefore essentially crucial that if we want to exclude added and refined sugar from our diet completely, we take into account these two points: